BA CityFlyer: Former fleet

-As of February 2021, the former BA Cityflyer fleet consists of the following aircraft:
+In the past, BA Cityflyer has operated the following aircraft:

 Statistics

 BA Cityflyer carried over 2.8 million passengers in 2019, a 4.8% increase from 2018.

 Accidents and incidents

-On 13 February 2009, BA CityFlyer Flight 8456 (an Avro RJ100, registered G-BXAR, flying from Amsterdam) suffered a nose-gear collapse whilst landing at London City Airport.
+On 13 February 2009, BA Cityflyer Flight 8456 (an Avro RJ100, registered G-BXAR, flying from Amsterdam) suffered a nose-gear collapse whilst landing at London City Airport.
 None of the 67 passengers or five crew members were seriously injured in the incident, but three passengers suffered minor injuries, two of whom were kept in hospital overnight.
 After a normal approach the nose landing-gear fractured as it was lowered onto the runway, due to the presence of a fatigue-crack in the upper internal bore of the landing-gear main fitting.
 It was found that the crack had formed as a result of poor surface finish during manufacture, and the incomplete embodiment of a manufacturer's service bulletin, which the landing-gear maintenance records showed as being implemented at its last overhaul in June 2006.
 The aircraft was damaged beyond economic repair, and was written off by insurers in May 2009.